sogood99/sogood99/README.md

 - 👋 Hi, I’m @sogood99
-- 👀 I’m interested in nothing
+- 👀 I’m interested in manifold theory and discrete differential geometry
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning aforementioned interest
-- 💞️ I’m looking to collaborate on nothing
+- 📫 I live on something homeomeorphic to a 2-sphere
-- 📫 I live on earth.
+- I'm obliged to use this emoji 😅

 <!---
 sogood99/sogood99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.